omise/omise-android/README.md

 ```

 Replace the string `pkey_test_123` with the public key obtained from your Omise dashboard.

+Declare `capability` variable as a `Capability` put the `capability` with `OmiseActivity.EXTRA_CAPABILITY` key to the `Intent`.
+So, the `PaymentCreatorActivity` will display the payment methods that contains in the object.

+There are 2 options to retrieve the Capability object.

+1. You can retrieve the Capability object from your account's capabilities through the [Capability](#retrieve-capabilities).

+2. Or you can create a `Capability` object to create your own capaiblities by using the helper function `Capability.create()`.

+    **Here is the sample:**

+    ```kotlin
+    val capability = Capability.create(
+            allowCreditCard = true,
+            sourceTypes = listOf(SourceType.PromptPay, SourceType.TrueMoney)
+    )
+    ```

+    > **Note**
+    > Ensure you enter the supported payment methods with your account's capabilities.
+If not it won't able to create a source to continue the payment process.

 After the end user selects and creates a payment source, the activity result callback will be called; handle it as follows: